andychu/webpipe/doc/shell.md

 $ wp ssh example.com    # Local 8987 tunnel

+# TODO: Also need to test two tunnels.
+Can we use the same port?
+What about
+# with big files?

 example.com$ wp-stub show foo.png

 Now foo.png appears in the browser on localhost:8989.

 Even further generalization: